scristobal/samu.nvim/README.md

 > [!warning]
-> No longer using this config. neovim config moved to dotfiles repo.
+> No longer using this repo, neovim config moved to dotfiles repo.
 ---

 # kickstart-modular.nvim